FlowFuse/website/src/blog/2024/11/device-agent-as-service-on-mac.md

 ### Step 3: Install Colima

-Since Colima is a lightweight alternative to Docker Desktop for Macs, you'll need it to run Docker containers on macOS.
+Colima is a free alternative to Docker Desktop, particularly useful for macOS, and offers better compatibility with Apple Silicon hardware. we’ll need it to run the Flowfuse device agent container that we will create later.
 To install Colima, run:

 ```bash
 brew install colima